PatilDurga/MCA-Project/README.md

-Title : Stock Market Price prediction using Python
+Project Title : Stock Market Price prediction using Python

 Stock Market Price prediction is a Machine Learning Project using Python.
 Implement the Algorithm which predict stock market price using LSTM model .